CocoLB/07-Pewlett-Hackard-Analysis/README.md

             EXCEPT
             SELECT * FROM retirement_title_part;

-The info is all in the file reirement_by_title.csv, where we see that 33,118 employees will retire.
+The info is all in the file retirement_by_title.csv, where we see that 33,118 employees will retire.
 As they are all ordered by title, we can easily group them by title and give the number of employees per each title with this query:

           SELECT title, COUNT(1)
           FROM retirement_by_title